-Account Recovery provides business users with a simple and secure way to recover access to their Dashlane account, should they forget their Master Password.
+Account Recovery provides members of a Dashlane Team or Dashlane Business plan with a simple and secure way to recover access to their Dashlane account if they forget their Master Password.

-Our patented process leverages the role of the account admin to guarantee the user's identity, all while preserving our zero-knowledge architecture.
-Once enabled, if a user forgets their Master Password, they can rest assured their data can be recovered.
+Our patented process leverages the role of the Dashlane plan admin to guarantee the member’s identity, all while preserving our zero-knowledge architecture.
+Once enabled, if a member forgets their Master Password, they can rest assured that they can recover their data.

 Overview of Account Recovery

 - A Dashlane Team or Dashlane Business plan admin turns on Account Recovery.

 - A plan member selects Forgot your password? at login from a previously authenticated device, verifies their account, and creates a new Master Password.
 This action sends an Account Request to the admins.

 - The request appears in the Admin Console on the Activity Log tab.

 - The member regains access to their account using their new Master Password.